Trademarks USA: Everything You Need to Know

 Unregistered trademark use, also called common law use, protects you from infringement in the immediate area of use, not the entire United States.
 Section 43 of the Trademark or Lanham Act covers unregistered trademarks.
 However, they're not automatically valid like registered trademarks.
 To sue for trademark infringement without registration, the owners must prove that the trademark is valid.
 Owners of unregistered trademarks can use them with the designation TM for trademark or SM for service mark.
 That way, customers will know that your logo is trademarked.

 If you need help with trademarks in the USA, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.